jonthornton/jquery-timepicker/README.md

 *default: 12:00am*

 - **noneOption**
-Adds a "None" option to the top of the timepicker dropdown *default: false*
+Accepts a boolean or string.
+Set to ```true``` to add a "None" option to the top of the dropdown; set to a string to customize the option label.
+*default: false*

 - **scrollDefaultNow**